ganeshkavhar/Student-Management-System-in-Python/README.md

-# StudentMgmt-in-Python-Tkinter-and-JSON
+## Student Management-in-Python-Tkinter-and-JSON

 ### Python Project

-# To run this project, you must have installed Python on your PC.
+### To run this project, you must have installed Python on your PC.
 After downloading the project, follow the steps below:

 Step1: Extract/Unzip the file